glance-/bootstrap-docker-builds/README.md

 # Settings for building in a docker container
 build_in_docker:
+  # Using docker as only builder will disable build in docker
   # Does not try to build in a docker container if set to true
-  # Using docker as only builder will disable build in docker
   disable: false
   # Docker image to build inside of
   image: docker.sunet.se/sunet/docker-jenkins-job
   # First build a docker image to build inside of
   dockerfile: ~
-  # Do not export LD_LIBRARY_PATH with libraries from host if set to false
-  export_ld_library_path: true
   # Verbose output if set to true
-  verbose: ~
+  verbose: false

 # String in builder will be added to the list builders
 builder: ~